AdobeDocs/workfront.fr-FR/help/quicksilver/planning/fields/delete-fields.md

    * Champ de recherche de l’état du produit de la campagne
    * Le champ Campaign connecté du produit.

-  Pour plus d’informations, consultez la section [Connecter des types d’enregistrement](/help/quicksilver/planning/architecture/connect-record-types.md).
+  Pour plus d’informations, voir [Connecter des types d’enregistrements](/help/quicksilver/planning/architecture/connect-record-types.md).

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->